Joao-Alb/Joao-Alb/README.md

 ## Hi there 👋

 I'm João Albuquerque, an Automation and Control Engineer foucused on Embedded Systems.
-You will find repos in Java, MATLAB, Python, and C.
+You will find repos in Java, MATLAB, Python, and C/C++.

 Take a look at my [University project](https://github.com/Xuxxus/CodigoKalman), were me and my team developed an application capable of changing physiotherapy.